October Health – 2025 Report

 Effects of High Chronic Illness Stress on an Economy

-- Increased Disability Claims: More employees may qualify for disability benefits, increasing strain on social support systems.
+- Higher Disability Claims: More individuals may claim disability benefits, increasing governmental financial burdens.

 What can government do to assist?